Geolocation OSINT: Techniques and Tools for Precise Analysis

 How do I learn geolocation for OSINT investigations?

 Start with free tools like Google Earth and Street View.
 Practice identifying distinctive architectural features and landscape elements.
 Learn basic solar geometry using SunCalc.
 Progress to satellite imagery analysis using free Sentinel Hub data.
-Join OSINT communities and participate in geolocation challenges to develop skills.
+Join OSINT communities and geolocation challenges to develop skills.
 See our OSINT learning guide for structured training paths.

 Can historical satellite imagery help verify past events?